- Broader Impact Support

 The National Science Foundation (NSF) evaluates proposals through the lenses of intellectual merit and broader impact (BI) criteria.
-Broader impact refers to the potential the work has to benefit society, to further educational horizons and knowledge of the general public, and to create a sustainable future for STEAM research.
+Broader impact refers to the potential the work has to benefit society, to further educational horizons and knowledge of the general public, and to create a sustainable future for STEM research.

 According to the NSF, a well-written BI statement "should include activities that are clearly described; have a well-justified rationale; and demonstrate creativity or originality, or have a basis in established approaches.
 The proposer should have a well-organized strategy for the accomplishment of clearly stated goals; establish the qualifications of those responsible for the activities; and demonstrate sufficient resources for support.
 A plan should be in place to document the results."